 There are two ways that an ISP disseminates the DNS server addresses.
 The first is for an ISP to tell a customer the DNS server addresses, usually in the form of an information sheet, when s/he signs up.
-If your ISP gives you the DNS server addresses, enter them in the DNS Server fields in DHCP Setup, otherwise, leave them blank.
+If your ISP gives you the DNS server addresses, enter them in the DNS Server fields in the LAN Setup screen, otherwise, leave them blank.